creative director and author of j'adore couture

 who are your style icons?

-right now, i would say diane kruger, tracee ellis ross, vanessa traina, zoe kravitz, and sarah paulson.
+right now, i would say tracee ellis ross, jodie turner-smith, zoe kravitz, and sarah paulson.

 what are your favorite scents?

-as with my style, i love more masculine, woodsy scents. tom ford grey vetiver has long been a favorite. i also love les exclusifs de chanel 1932, byredo bal d'afrique and recently discovered arizona by proenza schouler. at any one time, i am rotating through 4-5 depending on my mood and time of day.
+as with my style, i love more masculine, woodsy scents. tom ford grey vetiver has long been a favorite. i also love les exclusifs de chanel 1932, byredo bal d'afrique, and arizona by proenza schouler. at any one time, i am rotating through 4-5 depending on my mood and time of day.

 how do you stay in shape?

-i've been doing something athletic from a young age, and for me it wasn't about staying in shape but helping me stay mentally sharp and focused. i run 3 miles about 3-4 times a week, and i supplement that with pilates either at pilates pro works or burn fitness.
+i've been doing something athletic from a young age, and for me it wasn't about staying in shape but helping me stay mentally sharp and focused. i run 3 miles about 3-4 times a week, and i supplement that with pilates (melissa woodhealth is my favorite) or workouts by madfit on youtube.

 what advice do you have for someone who wants to get into art direction?